sultanspeenjan/sultanspeenjan/README.md

 - <p align="left">Web3.0 Developer - Project PropBlock (checkout my projects)</p>

 <h3>🙂 - More About Me</h3>
-<p>I am a computer science student with a passion for web3 development and experience working with ReactJS.
+<p>I am a computer science graduate with a passion for web3 development and experience working with ReactJS.
 I have a strong understanding of blockchain technology and have experience working with Ethereum and smart contracts.
 I have experience developing decentralized applications (dApps) using ReactJS and web3.js.
-I am proficient in JavaScript, TypeScript, and Solidity, as well as familiar with various blockchain development frameworks and libraries.
+I am proficient in JavaScript, Solidity, etc.
 </p>
 <p>In addition, I am well-versed in front-end development using ReactJS and have experience building user-friendly and responsive web interfaces.
 I am an active member of the blockchain and web3 development community and am always eager to learn and stay up to date with the latest technologies and trends in the field.
 I am looking for opportunities to apply my skills and continue to grow as a web3 developer.</p>
 <h3 align="left">My Twitter Handle:</h3>